You are here

 PILL IMAGE RECOGNITION CHALLENGE

-On January 19, 2016, a Federal Register Notice announced a Pill Image Recognition (PIR) Challenge.
-The Challenge invites individuals and teams to submit algorithms and software for pill image recognition.
-The submissions are to rank images taken from NLM's RxIMAGE database of high-quality prescription pill images by similarity to consumer-quality images of the same pills.
-NLM plans to use the submissions in creating a future software system and a future Application Programming Interface (API) that can be used in identifying an unknown prescription pill from a photo taken of that pill by a smart phone.
-Registration, submission instructions, and other information is at pir.nlm.nih.gov/challenge.
+The Challenge invited individuals and teams to submit algorithms and software for pill image recognition.
+The submissions were to rank images taken from NLM's RxIMAGE database of high-quality prescription pill images by similarity to consumer-quality images of the same pills.
+NLM plans to use the submissions in creating a future software system for future Application Programming Interfaces (APIs) that can be used in identifying an unknown prescription pill from a photo taken of that pill by a smart phone.

 The Challenge was preceded by a Pill Image Recognition pilot.
 The Pill Image Recognition (PIR) Request For Information (RFI) Pilot and its Instructions for Responding were posted on February 2, 2015.